juanjosegarciaripoll/emacs-build/README.md

    --with-X      Add requested feature in the dependencies and build --without-X   Remove requested feature in the dependencies and build

-   X is any of the known features for emacs in Windows/Mingw:
+   X is any of the known features for emacs in Windows/Mingw (png, gif, etc)

-     $all_features
+Extensions:

+   --pdf-tools   Build and package PDF-TOOLS --hunspell    Include Eli Zaretskii's port of Hunspell
 ````